Moths of North Carolina

 Habitats: This species is commonly found in mesic deciduous forests and forest edge habitats.

 Larval Host Plants: Larvae reportedly feed on goldenrods and asters that are commonly found in woodland or woodland edge settings.
 Moth Photographers Group has records for larvae feeding on Zigzag Goldenrod (Solidago flexicaulis) and Heartleaf Aster (Symphyotrichum cordifolium).
-In North Carolina, a larva has been reared from goldenrod. - View
+In North Carolina, a larva has been reared from an unidentified goldenrod. - View

 Observation Methods: The adults are attracted to lights.
 We need information on host use in North Carolina.